BlockchainCommons/Research/README.md

 Generally, it's only if a BCR advances to the BCP stage that we more deeply involve community in its continued maturation and focus on it becoming an actual standard.

+## Status

+❌❌ withdrawn
+❌ superceded
+📙 research
+⭐️ reference implementation
+⭐️⭐️ multiple implementations
+⭐️⭐️⭐️ standards track
+⭐️⭐️⭐️⭐️ standardized

+See [our status descriptions](status-info.md) for more on what these mean.

 ## Contents

 | Number                    | Title         | Owner                                                  | Status |